azlux/botamusique/README.md

 - rbquery : search http://www.radio-browser.info API for listed radio stations - eg: `!rbquery nora`
 - rbplay : Play a specific radio station by ID (from rbquery) - eg: `!rbplay 96748`
 - strings : you can customize all string the bot can say.
-- debug : option to active ffmpeg or pymumble debug.
+- debug : option to activate ffmpeg or pymumble debug.
 (Can be very verbose)

 ### Contributors
-If you want to participate, You're welcome to fork and pull requests Fix et new features.
+If you want to participate, You're welcome to fork and pull requests (fixes and new features).

 The following people joined the collaborators for a faster development, big thanks:
 - @slipenbois